-Reflective Journal
+Reflection Journal

-In addition to participation in the Reflective Seminars, Interns are expected to engage in reflective practice about their classroom experiences, interactions, teaching practices.
+In addition to participation in the Reflective Seminars, Interns are expected to engage in reflective practice about their classroom experiences, interactions, and teaching practices.
 This reflective practice happens throughout the internship experience through conversation with the Intern's Clinical Educator, colleagues, and Supervisor.
-To document this reflective practice, Interns are required to create at least one formal Reflective Journal entry per week (see Appendix D), either about a formally observed lesson (see above) or about their teaching practice more broadly.
-It is the Intern's responsibility to maintain the Reflective Journal weekly and bring it to all Reflective Seminars and EE (see above and calendar) to share with colleagues, Supervisors, and instructors.
-Interns are required to scan and upload their Reflective Journal to Taskstream on a monthly basis.
+To document this reflective practice, Interns are required to create at least one formal Reflection Journal entry per week (see Appendix D), either about a formally observed lesson (see above) or about their teaching practice more broadly.
+Supervisors will provide prompts throughout the fall semester.
+It is the Intern's responsibility to maintain the Reflection Journal weekly and bring it to all Reflective Seminars and EE (see above and calendar) to share with colleagues, Supervisors, and instructors.
+Interns are required to scan and upload their Reflection Journal to Canvas monthly basis.
+The Canvas assignments will be titled "[Month] Journal."